Malay431/Todo-app/README.md

-A Full Todo Application developed using MERN Stack.
+A Full Todo Application (Basic operations) developed using MERN Stack.
 For Styling, Used Tailwind CSS [Ignore UI :)]

 Features :